Radius-coder/JS_keyboard_fighting_game/README.md

 Another fighter game making use of keyboard inputs

 ## Controls
-Use left and right arrow keys to move and press Space bar to attack
+Use A and D keys to move and press Left, Up and Down arrows to use different attacks.

 ## Screenshot
 ![image](https://github.com/Radius-coder/JS_keyboard_fighting_game/assets/67561957/eeed9d24-e09a-4dca-afe9-11e12ee28051)